-Designing accessible documents not only provides access to people with disabilities but greatly improves overall functionality and usability of the document.
+Designing accessible documents not only provides access to people with disabilities but greatly improves the overall functionality and usability of the document.
 Other benefits to document accessibility include presenting information in a clear and structured manner using headers, providing meaningful links to guide screen reader users, and using alternative text to present images in an accessible format.
 The University of Washington highlights various ways accessible documents can improve learning for all students.

 Video Credit: University of Washington DO-IT Center- Creating Accessible Documents (11:38 minutes with CC)